Q: I’ve heard that there will be multiple new stop-lights along the corridor. Is that true?

 Q: I remember when the Shoreway was shut-down for the filming of Captain America.
 Is this project going to cause congestion like that?

 A: No. While the project reduces the speed on the Shoreway (to 35 mph, rather than the 50 mph you see today) is does NOT reduce capacity or the number of lanes that cars can use.
 There will still be three lanes in each direction when the project is complete.
-During construction, at least two lanes of traffic in each direction will remain open during peak rush hours.
+During most construction operations, at least two lanes of traffic in each direction will remain open during peak rush hours.
+Some work may require additional lane closures and advanced warning will be provided when the work is scheduled.

 Q: Isn’t the reduction in speed from 50 mph to 35 mph going to slow me down on my way to work?